kevinboyd76/Bulk_RNA-Seq_Analysis/README.md

 ## 1) Project Description

-**Bulk RNA-seq Alignment & Quantification Snakemake Workflow** is a reproducible Snakemake pipeline that automates the complete RNA-seq data processing workflow: **quality control**, **adapter trimming**, **alignment**, and **read quantification** with merged counts.
+**Bulk RNA-seq Analysis** is a reproducible Snakemake pipeline that automates the complete RNA-seq data processing workflow: **quality control**, **adapter trimming**, **alignment**, and **read quantification** with merged counts.
 Instead of running each step manually, the pipeline executes all tasks in a robust and modular fashion, from **raw FASTQ** inputs to **merged gene-level count matrices**, ready for downstream differential expression analysis.
 This pipeline takes raw FASTQs and outputs individual sample counts files and a single merged counts file.

 ### Key Features